aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 Floating (or virtual) IP provides a solution to have one fixed IP and dynamically change target providing e.g. failover capabilities

-### Use cases
+### Use Cases

-Primary Use Case for this guidance is a situation when an application or its technical components, require static IP address for communication spanning multiple AZs and/or hybrid environments.
+Primary Use Case for this guidance is a situation when an application or its architetcural components require static IP address for communication spanning multiple AWS AZs and/or hybrid environments.
-If possible, consider using native services available in AWS before implementing this guidance.
-Those include Amazon Elastic Load Balancers and Amazon Route53 or Amazon Global Accelerator.
-Managed services provide high quality functionality without operational overhead required from you and should be prioritized before deploying custom code.
+If possible, consider using AWS native services availablex before implementing this guidance such as: Amazon Elastic Load Balancers and Amazon Route53 or Amazon Global Accelerator.
+AWS managed services provide high quality functionality without operational overhead required from you and should be prioritized before deploying custom code.

 ### Architecture